-When it comes to finding a bargain on financing, 0 percent APR car deals are hard to beat.
-Numerous automakers offer interest-free auto loans in an effort to attract new, well-qualified customers and sell more vehicles.
+Numerous automakers offer interest-free auto loans to attract new, well-qualified customers and sell more vehicles.
 However, when shopping for a new vehicle, you should always proceed with caution, even if a zero APR offer is on the table.
 In some instances, getting an auto loan from an outside lender might work out better in the long run.

 What is a 0% APR?

-When you take out a vehicle loan, the lender will typically charge you interest in exchange for financing.
+This differs from the usual approach when you take out a vehicle loan where the lender charges you interest in exchange for financing.
 Interest and fees, after all, are the primary ways that lenders make money.
 As you repay the loan, you reimburse the lender for the money it paid the auto dealer on your behalf.
 The interest you pay helps the lender earn a profit.

 Financing a car interest-free almost sounds too good to be true.
-But in reality, these financing deals are a tool that auto manufacturers can use to sell more vehicles.
+But these financing deals are a tool that auto manufacturers can use to sell more vehicles.

 No-interest financing seems more affordable on the surface, but that’s not always the case.
 When auto manufacturers offer 0 percent financing, they may try to make up for “lost” income in other ways.
-For example, a dealership may push hard to sell you extra add-on products like extended warranties or gap insurance with your vehicle.
-You also might have to forgo benefits like bonus cash or rebates that would normally bring down your purchase price.
+For example, a dealership may push hard to sell you add-on products, like extended warranties or gap insurance, with your vehicle.
+You also might have to forgo benefits like rebates that would normally bring down your purchase price.

-How do I qualify for a 0% APR car deal?
+How to qualify for a 0% APR car deal

 - Debt-to-income ratio.